 “I release the past with ease and trust in the process of life” Louise Hay

-I know for a fact, when my home feels light and uncomplicated, my thinking is clearer, I have less distractions, energy levels improve, creativity peaks, intuition is strong and more wonderful things happen to me.
-I simply feel supported by my home rather than being drained and depleted by it.
+I know for a fact, when my home feels light and uncomplicated, my thinking is clearer, energy levels improve (always), creativity flows and intuition is strong.
+Life simply flows with greater ease – and you’ve gota love that.

 Clear out the old and make way for the new:

-Remove At Least 20% Of Stuff From Each Of Your Rooms:
+Remove At Least 20% Stuff From Each Of Your Rooms:

 - doesn’t fit anymore

 - haven’t used in the last 2 years

 Find a time of day or night where clearing clutter flows easily for you.
 Mine is the morning, but yours might well be at night when the house is quiet.